 By bus from Matsumoto (how to get to Matsumoto)

 Shirahone Onsen lies a few kilometers off of National Route 158, which connects Matsumoto and Takayama.
-The most direct access road was reopened in December 2012 after several years of improvement works.
-Alternatively, Shirahone can be access from Norikura Kogen via the Kamikochi Norikura Super Rindo toll road (currently free of charge).
+Alternatively, Shirahone can be access from Norikura Kogen via the Kamikochi Norikura Super Rindo, a former toll road that is now free to use.